dynamoRando/rcd/README.md

 This project is currently going a reorganization.

-## Existing Libraries
+## Former Libraries
 - `rcdx` - the actual rcd binary that runs.
 - `rcdproto` - library that implements the `rcdp.proto` file in Rust.
 - `rcdclient` - library that is an abstraction over the `SQLClient` definition in the `rcdp.proto` file.
 This is intended to be used by other applications.

 ## New Layout
-- `rcdx-grpc` - a gRPC enabled binary that serves a `rcd` instance.
-Used both for the client and data endpoints.
-This is effectively the former `rcdx` binary.
+- `rcdx` - an executable that hosts both a `rcd-grpc` and a `rcd-http` layer.
 - `rcd-core` - a library that contains the business logic for `rcd`. abstracts the client and data services and interactions with target database systems (Sqlite, MySQL, Postgres, etc.)
-- `rcd-common` - a library that contains most objects shared by `rdc` libaries.
+- `rcd-common` - a library that contains most objects shared by `rdc*` libaries.
-- `rcd-sqlite` - a library that contains code specific to an `rcd` implementation done in SQLite.
+- `rcd-sqlite` - a library that contains code specific to an `rcd*` implementation done in SQLite.
 As other databases are targeted other libraries will be added (MySQL, Postgres, etc).
+- `rcd-query` - a library that defines functions to parsing SQL statements.
+This library currently only manages parsing SQLite, though it may be expanded to other SQL implementations (MySQL, Postgres, etc.)
 - `rcd-grpc-client` - a replacement for `rcdclient`.
 This will be a native Rust lib that is an abstraction over the `rcdp.proto` and `rcdproto` lib.
 - `rcdproto` - a Rust library that implements the `rcdp.proto` definition.
+- `rcd-messages` - a duplicate library of `rcdproto.` this hopefully can be __deprecated__ - it only exists to allow common messages between the backend and `rcdadmin`, which targets the web assembly runtime and is incompatible with the current `proto` implementation (using `prost`.)
-- `rcdt` - a binary for terminal interaction with an `rcdx-*` instance
+- `rcdt` - a binary for terminal interaction with an `rcdx` instance
-- `rcdx-http` - an HTTP enabled binary that serves an `rcd` instance
+- `rcd-http` - an HTTP API for `rcd-core`
+- `rcd-grpc` - a gRPC API for `rcd-core`
-- `rcdadmin` - a web assembly front end for managing an `rcd` instace. to be done in yew. will interact with an `rcdx-http` instance via HTTP calls.
+- `rcdadmin` - a web assembly front end for managing an `rcd` instace. to be done in yew. will interact with an `rcdx` instance via HTTP calls.

 # Other Referenced Projects
 - Antlr, at [antlr.org](https://www.antlr.org/license.html) under BSD-3 license.
 Used for parsing SQLite statements